 Are you a shopper?
 Chennai is known for its authentic silk and cotton.
 South cotton suits are a craze among women all across the nation.
 Do not return without getting a piece of silk for yourself.
 Buy exclusive silk and authentic South Indian style jewellery from T Nagar, the biggest shopping district in India and George Town.
 If you are into local handicrafts and traditional items, Mylapore is the place.

 The Weekend Getaways

 Beyond the main city lie several getaways to explore during weekends.
 One of the most popular weekend getaways from Chennai is Mahabalipuram (also known as Mamallapuram).
 Located just 60 km from the capital city, it is an ancient historic town and carries the architectural legacy of the nation.
 Some other options include Pulicat, Tirupati, Kanchipuram, and Pondicherry.
+What else?

 - The “Higginbothams” book shop located on Mount Road happens to be the first and oldest operating bookshop in India.